mmonari/mssql-php-docker/README.md

     ENV TZ=America/Sao_Paulo

 In this current docker-compose.yml, also change/add services as you wish.
-Default extra containers loaded are:
+Default extra containers loaded are redis and mailpit.

-    redis and mailpit

 Personal suggestion: add a MSSQL as a container since you are at it as well :-D.